brian-lui/DiveFrog/README.md

 # DiveFrog
 My first coding project!
 It works but the code is horrible.
 Please forgive me.
-I think it runs in LOVE2d 0.9.
-Not sure.
+I it runs in LOVE2d 0.10.
+Thanks.
 Sorry for this low quality readme.